All authors must read the Editorial in vol 241 issues 1-4, which provides advice on how to prepare manuscripts for the journal.

-Sedimentary Geology aims to provide a forum for the publication of high-quality research papers of general interest across the entire range of subjects falling under the umbrella of sedimentary geology, from techniques of sediment analysis to geodynamical aspects of sedimentary-basin evolution.
+Sedimentary Geology is a journal that rapidly publishes high quality, cutting edge research papers of general interest across the entire range of subjects falling under the umbrella of sedimentary geology, from techniques of sediment analysis to geodynamical aspects of sedimentary-basin evolution.
+Papers that discuss the latest developments in topics such as processes, techniques and models that can be applied to sediment analysis, particularly in emerging subject areas, are also actively invited.

 Papers submitted to Sedimentary Geology should place the research in a broad context so that it is of interest to the diverse, international readership of the journal.
-Thus, papers that focus solely on a local theme or area will not be accepted for publication.
+Thus, papers that are largely descriptive in nature and/or of limited or local significance will not be considered for publication.

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.